hkunz/git-fetcher/README.md

 # Git Fetcher (`git-source` / `gsrc`)

 `git-source` (or `gsrc` for short) is a command-line tool to fetch archives, latest tags, or branches from Git repositories hosted on **GitHub, GitLab, Bitbucket, or Googlesource**.

-It automates the retrieval of the latest version of a repository, saving archives locally, and supports listing branches.
+It automates the retrieval of the latest version of a repository, saving archives locally.

 ---